einsteinkibet/project/README.md

 It stores structured data, such as recipes, in a JSON format with properties and values.
 The JavaScript code in the app can read, modify, and update the data in db.json using fetch requests or other appropriate techniques.
 This allows the app to retrieve recipe data, add new recipes, update existing recipes, and perform other CRUD (Create, Read, Update, Delete) operations on the data.
-## Installation

-1. Clone the repository:

-   git clone git@github.com:fay-simotwo/Online-recipes.git

-2. Navigate to the project directory: cd Movie-shop

-3. Open the `index.html` file in your web browser.

 ## Usage